PuruVJ/puruvjdev3/src/blog/styling-react--the-power-of-css-modules.md

 |- Card.module.css
 ```

-Notice we're naming our CSS file `*.module.css`.
+Notice we're naming our CSS file a `*.module.css`.
 This is a convention that is good to follow, and in a lot of build tools, is actually necessary, if you want the file to be processed as a CSS Module file.

 Now let's look at the CSS file.